evaepel/moon_active/README.md

 A Python wrapper for using the ocr.space API.

-- Get an OCR API key.
-Follow the steps at [here](https://ocr.space/ocrapi) to get a new key.
-You should get an email with your new key.

-- Copy your key to the 'personal_user_api_key' variable under 'Static vars' at the begining of the parking_permission.py

 - Install the ocrspace package to your environement.
 If you use pip, run the following command:
 ```bash
 pip install ocrspace
 ```

+- [OPTIONAL] The default OCR API key in the code is a free key.
+You can replace it with yours or get a new one [here](https://ocr.space/ocrapi) to get a new key.
+You can then replace your key to the 'personal_user_api_key' variable under 'Static vars' at the begining of the parking_permission.py or leave it as it is.

 ### MongoDB